Cuyamaca College: Campus

 The Cuyamaca college 165 acre main campus is located Rancho San Diego and features over 16 buildings.

 The Gym and Exercise Science Building is one of the oldest buildings on the Cuymaca College campus.
 It was built along with what is now the F Buildings to form the original campus.
 This building houses the exercise science department, gymnasium, weight room, Fitness Center, locker rooms, athletic training room and athletic team rooms.

 The F Building is one of the oldest buildings on the campus, built along with the D Buildings to form the original Cuymaca College.
-At that time the administrative offices, such as finical aid, and admissions and records, were in the F building.
+At that time the administrative offices, such as financial aid, and admissions and records, were in the F building.
 They were later moved to the A building.
 This building is used for the CAD department as well as several other departments including Psychology, Sociology, History, Political Science, Social work, and Anthropology.

 The Learning Resources Center houses the Library as well as the Adaptive Technologies Center for disabled students and the Tutoring Center.
 The C Building was built in 1989.
 In December 2010, Prop R funded construction was completed on the LRC Building which expanded the floor space by enclosing existing outdoor patios.
 On May 6, 2017, the Cuyamaca College C-building was heavily flooded and severely damaged.
 The entire C-building's staff and all of the C-building's operations were temporarily moved to other locations on the Cuyamaca College campus.
 In order to complete the necessary repairs, the C-building is closed to most staff and students until at least the 2018 Summer Session.

 This Business and CIS Building was completed in the second week of October 2009, and houses the Business And Technology Departments.
 It is a two-story 2 wing "figure eight" shaped building.
 The Business Office Technologies, Business Administration, and Graphic Design departments are located on the "front" or "east" wing, while the "back" or "west" wing houses the CIS department on the top floor and the faculty offices on the bottom floor.
 The first floor of the east wing contains the Open Computer Lab which provides computers, peripherals, classroom related software, study rooms, and technical assistance for students.